Refusal is not final

 Summary

-When a planning application is refused in Malta, applicants frequently try again at the same address.
-Of 6,947 refused cases that were followed by a new application at the same location, 67.2% were eventually approved.
-Some sites have seen 80+ applications after an initial refusal.
+When a planning application is refused in Malta, applicants frequently try again at the same site.
+Of 23,571 refused cases that were followed by a new application at the same physical site, 74.5% were eventually approved.
+Some sites — predominantly Valletta restaurants and bars — have seen 40+ applications after an initial refusal.
 Refusal is less a verdict than a speed bump.

 Key findings